djaessel/how_to_program/README.md

 There are two versions available, take the one that suits you best.

 > It might be best to use the GUI version
-> But this version is currently still in the development progress

 ## Topics you might get in touch with